Micki & Maude

 Micki & Maude is a 1984 American romantic comedy film directed by Blake Edwards and starring Dudley Moore.
-It co-stars Tony Award-winning actress and dancer Ann Reinking as Micki and Amy Irving as Maude.
+It co-stars Tony Award-winning actress and dancer Ann Reinking as Micki Salinger and Amy Irving as Maude Guillory Salinger.

 With the exception of appearances as herself, as in the documentary Mad Hot Ballroom in 2005, this was Reinking's last acting role in a film.

 In India, this film was remade in Tamil as Rettai Vaal Kuruvi starring Mohan, Archana, and Rathika Sarathkumar, and directed by Balu Mahindra.
 It was also remade in Malayalam as Paavakoothu (1990) starring Jayaram, Parvathy and Ranjini.
 Tamil version was dubbed in Telugu as Rendu Thokala Pitta.

 Plot

-Rob Salinger (Dudley Moore) is an overworked television reporter.
-He is happily married to Micki (Ann Reinking), a lawyer who is a candidate to become a judge.
+Rob Salinger is an overworked tabloid television reporter.
+He is happily married to Micki, a lawyer who is a candidate to become a judge.
 Rob wants a child badly, but Micki is reluctant due to a previous miscarriage and wanting to focus on her career.
-On an assignment, Rob interviews a young cellist, Maude Guillory (Amy Irving).
+On an assignment, Rob interviews a young cellist, Maude Guillory.
 He is smitten with her and begins a relationship with her.
-When she becomes pregnant, the two decide to get married, with Maude and her father, professional wrestler Barkhas Guillory (Hard Boiled Haggerty) planning the wedding.
+When she becomes pregnant, the two decide to get married, with Maude and her father, professional wrestler Barkhas Guillory, planning the wedding.

 Rob prepares to confess to Micki and get a divorce.
 But before he can reveal his affair with Maude, Micki stuns him by announcing that she, too, is pregnant.
 She confesses that she initially planned on having an abortion as pregnancy would interfere with her career and not tell him, but realized how much she wants to have a family with him.
 However, she cannot exert or stress herself too much as it would endanger her and the baby.
 Rob becomes a bigamist.
-With his television boss and best friend Leo (Richard Mulligan) covering for him, he sees one wife during the daytime and the other at night, using work as an excuse.
+With his television boss and best friend Leo Brody covering for him, he sees one wife during the daytime and the other at night, using work as an excuse.
 He gets away with it until the fates collide: Micki and Maude going into labor at the same time, in the same hospital, on the same floor.

 The two women end up becoming friends, but realizing that Rob had been dishonest with them, they ban Rob from their lives and the lives of the children.
 Rob follows them around, spying on both families from a distance.
 Eventually, Rob reconciles with both Micki and Maude, though it is not clear if the two women are aware he has reconciled with the other.
 The film ends with the women pursuing their careers: Micki as a judge presiding in a courtroom, Maude playing cello in a symphony orchestra.
 The film closes with a shot of Rob in a park years later, with two babies and his six other children he has had over the years with Micki and Maude.